Boundary-induced nucleation control: A theoretical perspective: Experimental background

 \section{Experimental background}

+PVD methods are suited very well to deposit complex organic molecules, which are increasingly used in microelectronics, due to the functionality and efficiency they provide.
+Therefore, this type of molecules is of great interest from the experimental point of view \cite{Forrest199797,Briseno2005patterned,Sundar2004elastomeric,Lucas201261}.
+Here we briefly refer to the experimental set up.
+In general the experiments are conducted in the same way as in \cite{paperZero}.

-In the experiment the functional molecule N, N'-bis(1-naphthyl)- N, N'-diphenyl-1,1'-biphenyl'-4,4'-diamine (NPB, a molecule widely used for organic light emitting diodes), has been used \cite{Forsythe199873}.
+For deposition the functional molecule N,N'-bis(1-naphthyl)-N,N'-diphenyl-1,1'-biphenyl'-4,4'-diamine (NPB, a molecule widely used for organic light emitting diodes) has been used \cite{Forsythe199873}.
 This molecule was deposited on a silica surface.
-To create an attractive region for the molecules, a gold grid was put on the surface by standard beam lithography \cite{Wang200798}.
+To create an attractive region for the molecules, a gold grid was put on the surface by standard beam lithography.
 The gold grid is acting as an adsorbing environment for the central area of the squares.
-More details can be found in \cite{paperZero}.